Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bell Peppers

 Bell peppers, like lettuce, are not toxic to cats.
 All colors of the peppers are safe for your cat to eat.
 Since bell peppers have a strong, intense flavor, though, your cat may not like them.
-If you have a kitty that loves bell peppers as a snack, they are perfectly safe to offer.
+If you have a kitty who loves bell peppers as snacks, they are perfectly safe to offer.
 While cats may not get much nutrition from them, they can eat this vegetable without any serious health risks.

 Since bell peppers are high in fiber, your cat may have diarrhea after eating a piece.
 If this happens, then the pepper doesn’t agree with your cat and shouldn’t be offered again.